Why Bystander Intervention Training is So Important

 Fortunately, it was two bystanders on bicycles who witnessed the assault in the Brocker Turner case.
 Not only did they immediately recognize this was an attack, but they confronted Turner, chased him down and waited for the police to arrive.

 But why don’t more people intervene when they witness an assault?
-The statistic of 77 percent of people who do nothing is an alarming one.
+The statistic referenced above is an alarming one.
 Many times they think someone else will do something, but that’s very rarely the case.

 Without these bystanders, the situation would have ended very differently.
 However, physically intervening isn’t the only way.
 If it’s not safe, bystanders can take many other actions: